Professionals and Determined Parents who support children and Families:

 You may also be wondering about what else there is to learn about this important topic?

-IF YOU FIND THIS BOOK INTERESTING THERE ARE A FEW OTHER LEARNING OPTIONS
+IF YOU FIND THIS BOOK INTERESTING THERE ARE A FEW OTHERS COMING

 + The other two books in the trilogy (not out yet)